Da-IRS319/Da-IRS319/README.md

 - 🌱 I’m currently learning : java, html and css
-- ⚡ Fun fact: Giraffe are cools as hell
+- ⚡ Fun fact: Giraffe are cool as hell